-The average survey density of king scallops (of all sizes caught) per 100 m2 around the Isle of Man for the 2022 survey is displayed in Figure 9 for all survey stations.
-In 2022 the fishing grounds in the southwest of the Island (BRI and ST44) had the highest densities of king scallops per 100 m2 ($^{\sim}6.8$ and 5.5 king scallops per 100 m2 respectively) (Figure 9).
+The average survey density of king scallops captured in queen scallop dredges (of all sizes caught) per 100 m2 around the Isle of Man for the 2023 survey is displayed in Figure 9 for all survey stations.
+In 2023 the three highest density stations TAR, ST51 and ST33 (all above 5 kings scallops per 100 m2) are on the West, East and South coast respectively, indicating a good spread among fishing grounds (Figure 9).

-The difference in mean survey density (scallops per 100 m2) of king scallops from queen scallop dredges between 2021 and 2022 is displayed for all survey stations sampled in both years (Figure 10).
-This indicates positive increases between 2021 and 2022 in total scallop density at 21 stations and decreases at 23 stations.
+The difference in mean survey density (scallops per 100 m2) of king scallops from queen scallop dredges between 2022 and 2023\ is displayed for all survey stations sampled in both years (Figure 10).
+This indicates positive increases between 2022 and 2023 in total scallop density at 27 stations and decreases at 13 stations (12 stations were not sampled in both years).

-Figure 9: Survey densities (king scallops per 100 m^2) displayed by survey station for spring 2022 survey (average of queen scallop dredge data).
-Only sites with densities \geq 0.25 king scallops per 100 m^2 are displayed.
+Figure 9: Survey densities (king scallops per 100 m2) displayed by survey station for spring 2023 survey (average of queen scallop dredge data).
+Only sites with densities \geq 0.25 king scallops per 100 m2 are displayed.

-Figure 10: Difference in average survey density (scallops per 100 m^2) of king scallops between 2021 and 2022 from queen scallop dredges for all survey stations sampled in both years (red bars indicate a reduction in scallop densities and green bars indicate an increase in scallop density from 2021 to 2022).
+Figure 10: Difference in average survey density (scallops per 100 m2) of king scallops between 2022 and 2023 from queen scallop dredges for all survey stations sampled in both years (red bars indicate a reduction in scallop densities and green bars indicate an increase in scallop density from 2022 to 2023).

-Despite positive increases in seven out of eleven of the historical stations between 2021 and 2022 the data need to be considered in the wider context of the time series.
-Figure 11 and Figure 12 indicate the density of king scallops per 100 m2 for each of the eleven historical stations from 1992 to 2022.
+Despite positive increases in six out of eleven of the historical stations between 2022 and 2023 the data need to be considered in the wider context of the time series.
+Figure 11 and Figure 12 indicate the density of king scallops per 100 m2 for each of the eleven historical stations from 1992 to 2023.